Propose a Short Course

 ACE at UCC Short Course Proposals

 UCC through Adult Continuing Education is Ireland’s leading provider of short courses in the university sector offering over 90 courses across a wide variety of areas.
-In order to maintain UCC’s status as Ireland’s leading short course university ACE are now launching an open call for proposals to all current and retired staff of UCC, who may wish to propose a short course for the Academic Year 2022-2023 We also consider short course proposals from non-UCC staff who have the required academic qualifications and teaching experience at third level.
+In order to maintain UCC’s status as Ireland’s leading short course university we are now launching an open call for proposals to all current and retired staff of UCC who may wish to propose a short course for the Academic Year 2022-2023 We also consider short course proposals from non-UCC staff who have the required academic qualifications and teaching experience at third level.

 Short Course Outline Proposal Guidelines

 Since 2005, Adult Continuing Education (ACE) has been offering an extensive programme of short courses.
 The number of courses on offer has increased steadily since this time, as has the number of participants that are attracted to our programmes.
 We are now one of the leading providers of short courses in an Irish university context.
-The short course programme is an integral part of ACE’s identity and our reputation for offering high quality, relevant and topic-diverse courses has gained in the public awareness.
-The success of our programme can, in part, rest with the fact that each year we strive to add new course subjects to our existing portfolio.
-This brings a sense of vibrancy and freshness to our programme and encourages, amongst potential participants, a sense of anticipation for what the new academic year might bring.
+The short course programme is an integral part of ACE’s identity and our reputation for offering high quality, relevant and topic-diverse courses has gained in public awareness.

-Course content will relate to your particular discipline, however, the profile of our participants should also inform course focus and emphasis.
-Our short courses are open to the general public and there are no specific entry requirements bar an interest in the subject area.
-Participants therefore may be classed as mature students who wish to strengthen their knowledge in an area of existing interest.
-In many instances, our short courses serve as taster courses to a longer programme of study or an introduction point to a particular area of study.
-Generally speaking, our courses fall into two broad categories - special interest/leisure courses and Continuing Professional Development courses.
-We find that the success of some programmes often relates to the contemporary relevance or currency of a particular subject area; so for instance, in recent times, courses like Growing for the Home Garden, Genealogy and Employment Law have proved especially popular.
+Course content will relate to your particular discipline, but the profile of our participants should also inform course focus and emphasis.
+Our short courses are open to the general public and there are no specific entry requirements beside an interest in the subject area.
+As mature students, short course participants wish to strengthen their knowledge in an area of existing interest.
+In many instances, our short courses serve as taster courses to a longer programme of study or as an introduction point to a particular area of study.
+Courses fall into two broad categories-special interest/leisure courses and CPD-style courses.
+We find that the success of some courses often relates to the contemporary relevance or currency of a particular subject area, for instance recent courses like Growing for the Home Garden, Climate Change, and Permaculture: Design for Sustainability have been very popular.

 Format and Style